ramennaut/AHCC-2023may-puzzles/README.md

 # AHCC-2023may-puzzles
-AngelHack Monthly Code Challenge May 2023 (Algorithms: Coding Puzzles)
+This repository was made as a submittion to AngelHack Monthly Code Challenge May 2023 (Algorithms: Coding Puzzles).